nerds-ufes/polka/utils/wireshark-dissector/README.md

 # PolKA Wireshark Dissector
-Wireshark dissector for Polynomial Key-based Architecture for Source Routing (PolKA) is written in Lua programming language, and it was tested in Wireshark version 3.4 and 3.6.
+Wireshark dissector for Polynomial Key-based Architecture for Source Routing (PolKA) is written in Lua programming language, and it was tested in Wireshark versions 3.4 and 3.6.

 ## How to Install PolKA Wireshark Dissector on macOS